mafudge/assignment_03/code/solution/README.md

 The layout of this assignment is similar to Assignment_02.
 You will not need the tests.

-### How to use the solutions

-This assignment includes a `solutions` folder.
-These are there to help you get unstuck.
-Don't use them unless you absolutely need them.
-If you do use them I suggest reading the code to understand it and then trying write it yourself.
-You are not going to get better at Python by copying my solutions.
-You need to struggle and feel uncomfortable to become a better programmer.
-This is how you build the deep connections essential to learning any subject.

 ### Prerequisites

 Before starting this assignment you must install the assignemnt Python requirements: